 Istanbul is a world class city that curious travelers should explore and savor.
 The city is busy as population has exploded in recent years.
 It is a popular vacation spot for Europeans.
-I DSCN2779felt both safe and welcome.
+I felt both safe and welcome.

 If you have a limited amount of time, I recommend using a professional Destination Management Company.
 I utilized Sea Song Tours.
 If you plan on going it alone allow three full sightseeing days.
 Include a boat ride on the Bosphorus and make sure you have time just to enjoy the sights and sounds.
 We found ourselves just lingering and soaking up the ambiance.